austindkoenig/Human-Activity-Recognition/README.md

 $$A = \frac{N_{tp} + N_{tn}}{N}$$

+Accuracy is a simple measure of the ratio of test observations for which the model made a correct positive classification to the total number of observations.

 Precision, $P$, is defined as follows:

 $$P = \frac{N_{tp}}{N_{tp}+N_{fp}}$$

+Precision measures the ratio of correct positive classifications to the total number of positive classifications.
+It is different than accuracy because it can help differentiate between a naively-successful model and a truly-successful model.
+There's a frequently used example of predicting weather in a city where it is sunny 300 days out of the year.
+A naively-successful model might predict that everyday will be sunny, resulting in a 82% accuracy rate.
+While this rate is rather high, it is due to the nature of the data as opposed to the correctness of the model.

 Recall, $R$, is defined as follows: